Koszul duality patterns in Floer theory: Hochschild cohomology computations

 Finally, we need to determine the $s$ grading of $t_{\text{ {-}}2}$ over a field $\f{K}$ for which $\mathrm{char} \f{K} \nmid n+1$.
-Notice that since $A$ can be defined over $\f{Z}$, its Hochschild cohomology groups can also be defined over $\f{Z}$.
-Furthermore, since $A$ is finite rank as a $\f{Z}$-module, the bar-complex over $\f{Z}$ is just a chain complex of finitely generated free abelian groups.
+Since $A$ can be defined over $\f{Z}$, its Hochschild cohomology groups can also be defined over $\f{Z}$.
+Furthermore, since $A$ has finite rank as a $\f{Z}$-module, the bar-complex over $\f{Z}$ is just a chain complex of finitely generated free abelian groups.
 So we can apply the universal coefficient theorem

-Now, it follows from the presentation given in the statement that the middle group for $r=2n+1$ has rank 1 for any field $\f{K}$ and we know that it is supported in internal degree $s=-2n-2$ if the field $\f{K}$ is of characteristic dividing $n+1$.
+Now, it follows from the presentation given in the statement that the middle group for $r=2n+1$ has rank 1 for any field $\f{K}$ and we know that it is supported in internal degree $s=-2n-2$ if the field $\mathrm{char} \f{K} \mid n+1$.
 Therefore, we deduce from the universal coefficient theorem (by testing $\f{K}=\f{F}_p$ for infinitely many primes $p$) that:

 hence, in particular

 Finally, observe that the element